-There is no universal definition of a Human Rights City, but in short, it is a place where local government, local parliament, civil society, private sector and other stakeholders ensure the application of international human rights standards.
+A Human Rights City is a place where local government, local parliament, civil society, private sector and other stakeholders ensure the application of international human rights standards.

 Why do we need human rights cities?

-Life happens in the cities and local communities.
+It is in the cities and local communities that life happens.
 Be it in an urban or rural area, it is at the local level where social, political and economic issues come into being, where policies are translated into concrete actions, and where rights are vindicated.

 Today’s world is witnessing an ever growing emphasis on the relevance of cities accompanied by the understanding that they are in a strategic position to address both local and global issues.
 Inclusion, sustainability, gender equality, environment, accessibility, good governance, delivery of public services, human rights – the local level is the meeting point for all these issues.
 Human rights cities harness the strategic position of the local level to address such issues.
 It is the means to design better policies and empower individuals by guaranteeing that international human rights standards are translated to the local level.